 Educational Outcomes

-- Students investigate, compare, and explain different methods currently used for transporting fresh water
+• Students investigate, compare, and explain different methods for transporting fresh water

-- Students apply the engineering design process to solve a real-world problem
+• Students apply the design process to solve a real-world problem

 STEAM Integration

-Students conduct a short research project to better understand the importance of freshwater and common problems in transporting it.
-They use their research to develop empathy for the problem and inform their ideation efforts in the design process.
-They document their progress and data as they work on their design solutions.
+Students conduct research to better understand the importance of freshwater and common problems in transporting it.
+They develop empathy around the design problem and inform their efforts in the design process.
+They document their progress and as they work on their design solutions.

 Standards